JB63134/bash_h/README.md

 A shell-command introspection tool that tells you what a command really is.
 Instead of relying on multiple tools (type, which, command -V, compgen, alias, etc.), h unifies all resolution logic into a single command analysis engine.

-🚀 Overview Modern shells resolve commands through a layered chain: Alias → Function → Builtin → File in $PATH → Script / Interpreter → ELF Binary h tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.
+🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → File in $PATH → Script / Interpreter → ELF Binary.  h tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.

 ✨ Key Features